 ‣ Payment of the corresponding expenses and taxes arising from the public deed of sale/purchase and the registration thereof in the corresponding Land Registry

 The expenses and taxes arising from the execution before a Notary Public of the corresponding deed of purchase are as following:

-NOTE: In the case of purchasing a property and constituting a new mortgage both notary fees and registry fees will be applicable as the mortgage has its own public title deed which will then need to be registered, Stamp Duty is also applicable at 1.5% of the mortgage responsibility amount.
+NOTE: In the case of purchasing a property and constituting a new mortgage both notary fees and registry fees will be applicable as the mortgage has its own public title deed which will then need to be registered.
+Stamp Duty is also applicable at 1.5% of the mortgage responsibility amount.

 Once we complete our due diligence, and providing that everything is in order, in a period of 2-3 weeks from the signing of the reservation deposit, we will proceed with the preparation and subsequent signing of the private purchase contract with the payment of the amount previously agreed with the vendors.
-Upon the signing of the private purchase agreement it is customary for the buyer to pay to the owner an amount equivalent to 10% of the purchase price in the case of resale property and an amount equal to 30% of the purchase price in the case of off plan properties.
-The private contract is a very important step, as herein we will set out the terms and conditions of the purchase; therefore we will carry out all the necessary negotiations with the vendor’s legal representatives in order to defend the client’s best interests.
+Upon the signing of the private purchase agreement, it is customary for the buyer to pay to the owner an amount equivalent to 10% of the purchase price in the case of resale property and an amount equal to 30% of the purchase price in the case of off plan properties.
+The private contract is a very important step, as herein we will set out the terms and conditions of the purchase; therefore, we will carry out all the necessary negotiations with the vendor’s legal representatives to defend the client’s best interests.